Terrorism Litigation Law Firm

 Continuing the Fight for Justice Against Saudi Arabia

-Fifteen years after 9/11, Congress unanimously passed the Justice Against Sponsors of Terrorism Act (JASTA), an effort in which Kreindler strongly lobbied Congress to make law.
-The act made a small, but important, change to federal law which ensures that the cases of terrorist victims will be decided on their merits, rather than providing immunity for foreign countries that support terrorists.
-JASTA paved the way for for us to be able to file our ongoing case against the parties responsible for 9/11, Ashton et al v.
+The passage of Justice Against Sponsors of Terrorism Act (JASTA), an effort in which Kreindler strongly lobbied Congress to make law shifted federal law slightly to ensure that the cases of terrorist victims will be decided on their merits, rather than providing immunity for foreign countries that support terrorists.
+JASTA paved the way for us to be able to file our ongoing case against the parties responsible for 9/11, Ashton et al v.
 Kingdom of Saudi Arabia.

 JASTA clarifies the law by removing the immunity from a foreign country that supports a terrorist attack on U.S. soil.